Rose turret: Operational service

 Rose turrets began to be used operationally from late 1944.
 The turrets were mainly fitted to aircraft in No. 1 Group, though some were allocated to No. 5 Group.
 Most Lancaster rear gunners regarded the turret as an improvement because of its heavier firepower.
-However, the turrets proved to be less reliable than the older design, and research conducted by the Ministry of Air found that 60 percent of Rose turrets experienced gun stoppages during combat compared with 23 percent of the .303-equipped turrets.
+However, the turrets proved to be less reliable than the older design, and research conducted by the Ministry of Air found that 60 per cent of Rose turrets experienced gun stoppages during combat compared with 23 per cent of the .303-equipped turrets.
 On the positive side, aircraft fitted with the Rose turret were found to be half as likely to be attacked by fighters as other Lancasters – the researchers suggested that "this may be accounted by the increased field of view from the turret which would assist evasion from attacks".

 By the end of the war, 180 Rose turrets had been fitted to Lancasters.
 In his Despatch on War Operations, Harris stated that the turret was the only improvement made to the defensive armament of the RAF's heavy bombers after 1942, and argued that "those responsible for turret design and production displayed an extraordinary disregard" for Bomber Command's requirements.